foxdst/nzgdc_2025/html/nzgdc-widget/docs/Event_Data_API_Documentation.md

 4. **API Access**: `js/speaker-api.js`, `js/event-api.js`, etc., provide structured access to this standardized data for other modules.
 5. **Widget Orchestration**: `js/widget-core.js` (and `js/friday-saturday-widget-core.js`) initializes the schedule rendering process.
 It retrieves `scheduleData` and `eventData` from the `DataManager`.
 6. **Schedule Rendering**: `js/schedule-generator.js` (and `js/morning-schedule-generator.js`, `js/afternoon-schedule-generator.js`) uses the `scheduleData` to build the overall HTML layout and then requests detailed `eventData` for each panel.
-7. **Panel Creation**: `js/unified-event-loader.js` takes individual `eventData` objects and renders the specific "big" or "main" event panel HTML, populating it with titles, speakers, thumbnails, and category information.
-It also attaches event listeners for interaction.
+7. **Panel Creation**: `js/unified-event-loader.js` takes individual `eventData` objects and renders the specific "big" or "main" event panel HTML, populating it with titles, speakers, thumbnails (with speaker headshot fallback), and category information.
+It correctly maps speaker fields (`displayName`, `position`, `headshot`) to their corresponding HTML elements and attaches event listeners for interaction.
 8. **Expanded Details**: When an event panel is clicked, `js/expanded-event-details-manager.js` is invoked by `unified-event-loader.js`, receiving the full standardized `eventData` object to display a detailed modal.

 This systemic approach ensures data consistency, modularity, and maintainability across the NZGDC widget.